Koopman–von Neumann classical mechanics: Derivation starting from operator axioms

 Whence, the Schrödinger equation was derived from the Ehrenfest theorems by assuming the canonical commutation relation between the coordinate and momentum.
-This derivation as well as the derivation of classical KvN mechanics shows that the difference between quantum and classical mechanics essentially boils down to the value of the commutator $[ \hat{x}, \hat{p} ]$.
+This derivation as well as the derivation of Hilbert-space classical mechanics shows that the difference between quantum and classical mechanics essentially boils down to the value of the commutator $[ \hat{x}, \hat{p} ]$.

 Measurements

-In the Hilbert space and operator formulation of classical mechanics, the Koopman von Neumann–wavefunction takes the form of a superposition of eigenstates, and measurement collapses the KvN wavefunction to the eigenstate which is associated the measurement result, in analogy to the wave function collapse of quantum mechanics.
+In Hilbert-space classical mechanics, the classical wavefunction takes the form of a superposition of eigenstates, and measurement collapses the classical wavefunction to the eigenstate which is associated the measurement result, in analogy to the wave function collapse of quantum mechanics.

-However, it can be shown that for Koopman–von Neumann classical mechanics non-selective measurements leave the KvN wavefunction unchanged.
+However, Mauro showed that, in his approach, non-selective measurements leave the classical wavefunction unchanged.

-KvN vs Liouville mechanics
+Hilbert-space classical mechanics vs Liouville mechanics

-The KvN dynamical equation ((KvN dynamical eq in xp)) and Liouville equation ((Liouville eq)) are first-order linear partial differential equations.
+The dynamical equation for Hilbert-space classical mechanics ((Hilbert-space dynamical eq in xp)) and the Liouville equation ((Liouville eq)) are first-order linear partial differential equations.
 One recovers Newton's laws of motion by applying the method of characteristics to either of these equations.
-Hence, the key difference between KvN and Liouville mechanics lies in weighting individual trajectories: Arbitrary weights, underlying the classical wave function, can be utilized in the KvN mechanics, while only positive weights, representing the probability density, are permitted in the Liouville mechanics (see this scheme).
+Hence, the key difference between Hilbert-space classical mechanics and Liouville mechanics lies in weighting individual trajectories: Arbitrary weights, underlying the classical wave function, can be utilized in Hilbert-space classical mechanics, while only positive weights, representing the probability density, are permitted in the Liouville mechanics (see this scheme).

-The essential distinction between KvN and Liouville mechanics lies in weighting (coloring) individual trajectories: Any weights can be utilized in KvN mechanics, while only positive weights are allowed in Liouville mechanics.
-Particles move along Newtonian trajectories in both cases.
-(Regarding a dynamical example, see below.)

 Quantum analogy

-Being explicitly based on the Hilbert space language, the KvN classical mechanics adopts many techniques from quantum mechanics, for example, perturbation and diagram techniques as well as functional integral methods.
-The KvN approach is very general, and it has been extended to dissipative systems, relativistic mechanics, and classical field theories.
+Being explicitly based on the Hilbert space language, the Hilbert-space approach to classical mechanics adopts many techniques from quantum mechanics, for example, perturbation and diagram techniques as well as functional integral methods.
+Hilbert-space classical mechanics is very general, and it has been extended to dissipative systems, relativistic mechanics, and classical field theories.

-The KvN approach is fruitful in studies on the quantum-classical correspondence as it reveals that the Hilbert space formulation is not exclusively quantum mechanical.
-Even Dirac spinors are not exceptionally quantum as they are utilized in the relativistic generalization of the KvN mechanics.
-Similarly as the more well-known phase space formulation of quantum mechanics, the KvN approach can be understood as an attempt to bring classical and quantum mechanics into a common mathematical framework.
-In fact, the time evolution of the Wigner function approaches, in the classical limit, the time evolution of the KvN wavefunction of a classical particle.
+The Hilbert-space classical mechanics is fruitful in studies on the quantum-classical correspondence as it reveals that the use of Hilbert spaces is not exclusively quantum mechanical.
+Even Dirac spinors are not exceptionally quantum as they are utilized in the relativistic generalization of Hilbert-space classical mechanics.
+Similarly as the more well-known phase space formulation of quantum mechanics, Hilbert-space classical mechanics can be understood as an attempt to bring classical and quantum mechanics into a common mathematical framework.
+In fact, the time evolution of the Wigner function approaches, in the classical limit, the time evolution of the classical wavefunction of a classical particle.
 However, a mathematical resemblance to quantum mechanics does not imply the presence of hallmark quantum effects.
-In particular, impossibility of double-slit experiment and Aharonov–Bohm effect are explicitly demonstrated in the KvN framework.
+In particular, impossibility of double-slit experiment and Aharonov–Bohm effect are explicitly demonstrated in Hilbert-space classical mechanics.